Thisarakavishka/Group-chat-application/README.md

 ## Usage

 1. Run the application on the host computer.
-2. Once authenticated, the client can join main chat room.
+2. Once authenticated, the client can join the main chat room.
 3. Start chatting with other clients within the same network.

 ## Contributing